Helpline: 03444 775 774 | Text support: 07537 416 905 (open Mon-Fri 10:30-16:30)

 To access Anxiety UK’s therapy services, you must:

 Anxiety UK’s therapy services are not/may not be suitable if:

 Please note that whilst we work outside of the NHS, in the above-mentioned circumstances, we will always act on the advice of mental health professional or GP to determine whether our therapy services are appropriate for you.
 We will not offer therapy or a modality of therapy where a GP/health care professional has advised it to be inappropriate.

 Your membership entitles you to access therapy at a reduced cost.
 How much you pay per session is determined by your total annual household income before tax.
 Please contact our referrals team via [email protected] if you have any special circumstances we need to be aware of.
 More information about therapy fees can be found here.

 Please note that if your household income changes at any point during your therapy interaction, you must inform Anxiety UK.

-Anxiety UK collect payment for the first, second and last session (or first and last in the case of clinical hypnotherapy, compassion focused therapy or acupuncture).
+Anxiety UK collect and retain payment for the first, second and last session (or first and last in the case of clinical hypnotherapy, compassion focused therapy or acupuncture).
 Pay for your therapy fees here.
 Further session fees are payable directly to your Anxiety UK Approved Therapist.

 No, the staff at Anxiety UK and our Anxiety UK Approved Therapists are not able to give pharmaceutical advice or prescribe medication.
 You should always consult your GP if you have any questions about your medication.